Dragonmystic707/exalted-reincarnated/docs/solars/Solar Charms.md

 patterns, to migration patterns.
 Following the same rules as “Read Intentions,” the Player asks a specific question that the Storyteller must answer truthfully.

+### Uncanny Perception Technique

+**Type:** Permanent

+The presence of dematerialized, intangible, or otherwise spectral creatures may be natively detected—although the precise location still remains a mystery.
+The creature may attempt a contested (Awareness) vs.
+(Stealth) roll combat this.

+This sense will manifest in all manner of strange sensory phenomena appropriate to the being: a chill of winter, coppery taste, or the sound of bells.
+As well, this sense is distinctive to the specific being, allowing for recognition upon sensing it again.

+### <span class="smallcaps">Walking Amongst Death</span>

+**Type:** Simple; Scene
+**Cost:** (1m per target)

+You concoct some sort of remedy or potion to give to targets, specifying specific instructions that contains one flaw—they must hold onto a branch of herbs, breath through a mask, or drink a sip of a tonic every 5 minutes, for example.

+For the remainder of the Scene, so long as your targets adhere to your rules, you cannot be afflicted by a specified toxin, disease, or parasite.

+### <span class="smallcaps">Wound-Mending Care</span>

+**Type:** Simple
+**Cost:** 2m

+Touching the target, you may immediately heal them for 5 Health.

+On rolls to treat the sick and injured, this may be used to increase a Medicine roll by +3 dice.

 <div class="power_category">Greater</div>